anon-blue/anon.blue/README.txt

 inagn2qhnwkhgnsdfngjkdjfghafughadsfgcijiunxvk,mkawkphjaksdfjipahdjlfvixchnvfkaml
 lesirhnwiejnkadsfjiahipfjvoouijoikjxzckvnwkjhnmea;,nnwnsdjfkjkajfkajjfdsad0jxzkj
 ncvfwfmaejgfnadjfgkdojncxikjjjumjjmjmjjmmjmjjmjmnkfndknmkkfajenfkjafjaksdfjkasjd
-fjasjdfkjwqan enaw IS THAT AN EIGak nsnd ajf jkasdfandfaksdjfjajngjjkadjwkjfwkej pojaopjakfjnasnfasjdfnajnsdfjnanmqw fhnlndkfaihkfjakjfpikajdfajfajdfkashdicjxcnn hawkljoujhkjsdfhuasngjadglsadfsadkfjasdfijdfksnkmmlknkjhhfdfjgkhsiordhgkdjnbbbbb bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb                                  asdajkhfahsdg
+fjasjdfkjwqan enaw IS THAT AN EIGhT?
+WHAT DOES IT MEAN?aksdjfjajngjjkadjwkjfwkej pojaopjakfjnasnfasjdfnajnsdfjnanmqw fhnlndkfaihkfjakjfpikajdfajfajdfkashdicjxcnn hawkljoujhkjsdfhuasngjadglsadfsadkfjasdfijdfksnkmmlknkjhhfdfjgkhsiordhgkdjnbbbbb bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb                                  asdajkhfahsdg